ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/04-23-trees.md

 then the root node is removed and the tree will lose a level.
 In either case, all leaf nodes are always at the same level.
 When all leaf nodes are at the same level, we say that a tree is [height balanced]{.term}.
-Because the 2-3 tree is height balanced, and every internal node has at least two children, we know that the maximum depth of the tree is $\log n$.
+Because the 2-3 tree is height balanced, and every internal node has at least two children, we know that the maximum depth of the tree is $\log(n)$.
-Thus, all 2-3 tree insert, find, and delete operations require $O(\log n)$ time.
+Thus, all 2-3 tree insert, find, and delete operations require $O(\log(n))$ time.

 <!--
 [Click here](http://www.cs.usfca.edu/~galles/visualization/BTree.html)